 With a heat reflecting interior and a fully waterproof exterior, these shelters are designed to weather the toughest storms while keeping their occupants warm, safe and dry.

 A buff is one of the most practical gifts a hiker could ask for.
-It can be used when it’s hot to keep the sun off a hiker’s neck or when the temperature drops, it can act as a scarf.
+It can be used when it’s hot to keep the sun off the wearer’s neck or when the temperature drops, it can act as a scarf.

-34. Hiking Snacks
+28. Hiking Snacks

 High protein, high calorie, lightweight foods can be difficult to come by but they are the lifeblood of a successful hike.
 Whether it’s snacks or full meals, hikers require constant sustenance.